 Entry tags must include: (1) the exhibitor's name, which must be hidden during judging, (2) the AEN of the cultivar (or an accepted synonym), and (3) the class number.
 That's all!
-There is no requirement that "OFFICIAL" ARS entry tags be used, that the entry tag have the exhibitor's address, that miniature entry tags be used for miniature and miniflora entries and large entry tags be used for large roses, that challenge class entry tags be used for challenge class and collection entries, that the top and bottom parts of the entry tag be filled out, or even that the tag have top and bottom parts.
 Entries in which the entry tag does not contain the three required pieces of information are disqualified as Mislabeled (See "Unlabeled or Mislabeled").

-Entries may not be disqualified or penalized for use of entry tags other than official ARS entry tags; failure to use miniature entry tags for miniature and miniflora entries; failure to use challenge class entry tags for challenge class entries and collection entries; use of miniature entry tags on entries that are not miniatures or minfloras; use of challenge class entry tags on entries that are not challenge classes; failure to include requested details on entry tag such as color class, exhibitor number, section number, or exhibitor's address; failure to fill out the bottom part of the entry tag; use of pencil or the wrong colored ink; or failure to list informative details on OGRs such as type and date of introduction.
+Entries may not be disqualified for use of entry tags other than official ARS entry tags; failure to use miniature entry tags for miniature and miniflora entries; failure to use challenge class entry tags for challenge class entries and collection entries; use of miniature entry tags on entries that are not miniatures or minfloras; use of challenge class entry tags on entries that are not challenge classes; failure to include requested details on entry tag such as color class, exhibitor number, section number, or exhibitor's address; failure to fill out the bottom part of the entry tag; use of pencil or the wrong colored ink; or failure to list informative details on OGRs such as type and date of introduction.
 The show rules may request that additional information be included on the entry tag, that the bottom part of the entry tag be filled out, and/or that a certain color of ink be used, but it is neither a disqualification nor a penalization if the request is ignored.